escodebar/trainings/slides.md

 * allow to work in parallel on several features.

 Notes:
-There are also other references: tags
+* There are also other references: tags
-We are going to take a look at tags later.

 ---